 After you’ve built your desired app it is time to shift focus on acquiring users.
-Ideally, when a user types a certain keyword related to your app it magically appears in the app store and he downloads it.
-However, the reality is a bit different…actually, it is harsh.
+Ideally, when users types a certain keyword related to your app it magically appears in the app store and they downloads it.
+However, the reality is a bit different.

-We’ll try to get you all covered with tips & tricks, but let’s first make sure you understand what you are dealing with when it comes to app store optimization (ASO).
+We’ll get you all covered with tips & tricks, but let’s first make sure you understand what you are dealing with when it comes to app store optimization (ASO) keyword factors.

 Yup, app store optimization is a never-ending challenge.
 In today’s hyper-competitive market, the majority of all new apps are launched in both the Google Play Store and the Apple App Store – complicating the ASO game within each market.
 Although users can find and download most (new) apps in either store, each one operates as a very different ecosystem.
 An app’s success in either environment depends upon knowing the main differences in each market’s algorithms.
 Understanding these differences will give you the needed leverage to optimize your ASO strategy and yield ideal search results.